-Objective Result International / national Priority Timescale Means of verification Responsibility actions Predictive modelling tools developed, maintained and Essential Short Population target confirmed and communicated to PfG International Working Group 11 results communicated. relevant national authority in · I+II+III / 2 A sustainable and stable target Population monitoring Essential Short Population monitoring data published and data PfG International Working Group population is maintained If population size is outside the threshold for a number of incorporated in to predictive models) If the threshold target consecutive years, the PfG International Working Groun Alert Action Dlan mihlished is breached in one or if required other direction, a action contingency review is enacted I+II+III / 2 Harvest management Predictive models to identify Essential Short Publication of international/ PfG International is optimised to harvest impact on the national hunting regulations.
-Working Group maintain sustainable and stable population population.
-Relevant national size Results communicated to authority in range relevant national authority in range states.
+Objective Result International / national Priority Timescale Means of verification Responsibility actions Predictive modelling tools developed, maintained and Essential Short Population target confirmed and communicated to PfG International Working Group 11 results communicated. relevant national authority in range states. [+][+]][/ 2 A sustainable and stable target Population monitoring Essential Short Population monitoring data published and data PfG International Working Group population is maintained If population size is outside the threshold for a number of incorporated in to predictive models 16 d d A1 A 2 is breached in one or International working Group agrees to take the necessary Alert Action Fian published, if required other direction, a action contingency review is enacted I+II+III / 2 Harvest management Predictive models to identify Essential Short Publication of international / PfG International is optimised to maintain sustainable narvest impact on the population. national nunting regulations. working Group and stable population Relevant national size Results communicated to authority in range relevant national authority in range states.
 Ensure states. international and national hunting regulations are agreed and adjusted accordingly.